Healthcare Areas

 Frailty and risk of health decline

-Percentage of long term care residents showing signs of frailty and risk of decline in health. (see data dictionary)
+Percentage of residents showing signs of frailty and risk of decline in health. (see data definition)

 What do you think?